June 14, 2020 at 12:30 PM to 2:30 PM

 Course Goals and Objectives:

-Participants will not only receive valuable conceptual tools but will, through hands-on exercises, have an opportunity to put theory into practice.
+Participants will have an opportunity to put theory into practice.

 Course Objectives: Participants will learn and practice mediation skills that: